ma53/AutoHotkey-HL7/readme.md

 FileRead, HL7_Text, Sample_HL7.txt
 Parsed_HL7 := HL7.parse(HL7_Text)
 ````
+The parser is smart enough to detect and honor any specified encoding characters, even though most HL7 implementations do not deviate from the "suggested" values.

 The HL7 class will parse your input and return an object of the following structure: